Notable AI Models Documentation

 Adding new models

-Entries are added to the database near-daily, including both newly-released models and older models newly identified as notable.
+Entries are added to the dataset near-daily, including both newly-released models and older models newly identified as notable.
 Typically, most information that can easily be determined from public information is added at the time a model is entered in the database.
 However, it is common for some information to gradually be entered later.
 For example, a compute estimate might be omitted at first and only added after we devote further effort to calculating it.

 If you would like to ask any questions about the database, or suggest a model that should be added, feel free to contact us at data@epochai.org.